 During a cold start, the FaaS platform would need to do three things before it can forward the invocation event to your function for processing:

 - Initialize your function code.

-More dependencies means the platform would take longer to initialize your function code, therefore also increasing the duration of cold starts.
+More dependencies mean the platform would take longer to initialize your function code, therefore also increasing the duration of cold starts.

-With single-purposed functions, you can keep the dependencies of each function to a minimum.
+With single-purpose functions, you can keep the dependencies of each function to a minimum.
 This helps keep the duration of the cold starts to a minimum as well.

 One of the common problems with monolithic applications is that, while they appear to be simple at the infrastructure level, there are usually a lot of complexities hidden in the code.
 This is why the phrases “big ball of mud” and “spaghetti code” are often used to describe these systems.